zuozhenggh/learning-library/oic-integration-library/experiential/erpcloud-business-event/setup/setup.md

 ## Task 1: Obtain Database Connection details

-## Task 2: Create a database table using a SQL script
-Follow these steps to create a DB table which will be used as part of this workshop.

-1. If you are not already logged in to Oracle Cloud Console, log in and select Autonomous Data Warehouse from the navigation menu.
+1. If you are not already logged in to Oracle Cloud Console, log in and select **Autonomous Database** from the navigation menu under Oracle Database.

     ![Select Autonomous Database](images/adb-navigation.png)